 Spacious guestrooms have full granite bathrooms with tubs and separate glass-enclosed showers, 42-inch flat screen plasma TV’s, and furnished lanais.
 All 243 rooms have ocean views.
 Second floor rooms offer a better view of the ocean, while first-floor rooms have a nice garden entrance.
 Some have an outdoor lava shower (ask for one).

-The guestrooms are divided into 37 “bungalows” which spread out across four crescents, with each crescent around one of the pools.
+Guestrooms at the Four Seasons Resort are divided into 37 “bungalows” which spread out across four crescents, with each crescent around one of the pools.
 The 4 crescents are:

 There is also a nice lap pool at the health club and a small man-made tide pool in front of the Beach Tree that is suitable for wading.